-> - Benefits children: Parenting is exciting as well as challenging for a couple.
-Experts believe that children gain more when they grow up in a household where parents live together.
+- Benefits children: Parenting is exciting as well as challenging for couples.
+Experts believe that children gain more when they grow up in households in which both parents live.
 Long-term studies have observed that children living with their biological, married parents have better physical, emotional, and academic well-being (4).

 - Offers economic stability: Many people may believe that being married brings a financial burden.
 However, experts believe that married people not only make more money, but also manage it better.
 A study of 76 middle-class couples from a rural midwestern county showed that married people are less likely to report economic hardships (5).

 - Keeps you sane: Being married improves your mental health.
-Single people may experience poor social support, which has been associated with higher depression rates, loneliness, and social isolation (6).
+On the whole, single people experience less social support, which has been associated with higher depression rates, loneliness, and social isolation (6).

 - Provides emotional security: People look for emotional support and security in their relationships.
 When you share your life with a partner, you become more comfortable sharing your aspirations, struggles, emotions, and feelings.